 A Fellow may at any time during the complaints resolution process withdraw a complaint.
-This is done by putting their intent to withdraw an informal or formal complaint in writing and forwarding it to the Office of the Dean.
+This is done by putting their intent to withdraw an informal or formal complaint in writing and forwarding it to the Office of the Vice President of Academics.